ganeshjawahar/nlp-papernotes/notes/social_media/short-term_meaning_shift_exploratory_distributional_analysis.md

 TLDR; This paper studies short-term meaning shift in a Reddit community.
 They highlight the challenges faced by Word2vec based models in this setting.
 In particular, these models detect most meaning shifts, but overgeneralizes for cases where contextual changes do not correspond to a meaning shift.
 To remedy this, they propose to use contextual variability.

 #### Key Points
+- Existing works
-- Existing works: Focus on meaning shift in long periods of time.
-Ignore the meaning shift in shorter time spans (e.g. new meanings in relatively small communities of people).
+  - Focus on meaning shift in long periods of time.
+  - Ignore the meaning shift in shorter time spans (e.g. new meanings in relatively small communities of people).
 - Challenges: Hard to observe in standard language like books, news as it takes longer time to be widely accepted.
 - Experimental Setup
-  - Collect a new dataset from LiverpoolFC subreddit. t1 = 2011-2013; t2 = 2017-Present
+  - Collect a new dataset from LiverpoolFC subreddit. t1 = 2011-2013; t2 = 2017-Present;
   - Model initialization: SkipGram trained on random crawl from Reddit in 2013. (community-independent)
   - Train separately for t1 and t2 after initialization.
   - Vocabulary: intersection of 2013 (freq>20), t1 and t2 (all words).